Lei Yue Mun Park and Holiday Village: Buildings

-Built in 1939, Block 3 was proposed by the government to be converted into a quarantine facility in May 2016.
+Formerly the Soldiers' Quarters and built in 1939, Block 3 was proposed by the government to be converted into a quarantine facility in May 2016.

-As the Lei Yue Mun Park and Holiday Village was constructed in the early 20th century, the buildings inside the Holiday Camp were modelled on the European-style buildings at the time of their construction.
-Most buildings share a similar color scheme, with white as their primary color and light blue as their secondary color, usually found on window frames.
+As the former Lyemun Barracks was constructed between the late 19th century and the early 20th century, the buildings inside the Holiday Camp were modelled on the European-style buildings at the time of their construction.
+Most buildings share a similar color scheme, with white as their primary color and light blue as their accent color, often found on window frames.
 The buildings were located across hillsides, with passageways linking them.

-The buildings of the previously known Lyemun Barracks were converted into Lei Yue Mun Park and Holiday Village, with a number of exceptions.
-One example of this would be Block 8, an outhouse located behind the Coffee Corner, with the area listed as out of bounds and prohibited to enter, although tourists could follow a pathway behind Block 10 to reach it.
+Most of the buildings within the central area of Lyemun Barracks were converted into Lei Yue Mun Park and Holiday Village with only a few exceptions.
+Block 8, which previously served as the outhouse connected to Block 7, became redundant and was eventually left unused.
+The area surrounding Block 8 is listed as out of bounds and prohibited to enter, while Block 7 was converted into the Coffee Corner.